There Goes the Neighborhood (Friday Night Lights): Plot

 Tim (Taylor Kitsch) has moved in with the Taylors, just as a tornado hits Texas.
 As he and Julie (Aimee Teegarden) go to a supermarket, they see a news report that confirms a tornado alert in Dillon.
 Tim sees the tornado forming just outside the store, and he covers Julie inside as the tornado makes landfall.

 While Dillon is mostly unaffected, Laribee is severely damaged, so the high school football team is allowed to use Dillon's campus despite their rivalry.
 Even though Eric (Kyle Chandler) and the Laribee coach, Donald Dickes (Brian Thornton), want to maintain peace, the teams often conflict outside the field.
-These include the Panthers' locker room ending vandalized, as well as some other cruel pranks.
+These include the Panthers' locker room being vandalized, as well as some other cruel pranks.
 Tami (Connie Britton) gets into an argument with Shelley (Jessalyn Gilsig), accusing her of never growing up, deeming it the main reason why she is still single.
 Tami is also not content with Tim's presence in the house, especially when Eric spends a lot of time with him.
 Buddy (Brad Leland) is dismayed when Lyla (Minka Kelly) reveals that Pam (Merrilee McCommas) is marrying Kevin (Taylor Nichols).
 He meets with Pam, promising to be a better husband, but Pam says she is moving on.

 Landry and Tyra (Adrianne Palicki) adjust to life after the case is closing.
 While talking, Landry takes her hand, frightening Tyra into leaving.
-When Landry asks her to accompany him to an incoming dance, she says she already has a date.
+When Landry asks her to accompany him to an upcoming dance, she says she already has a date.
 Seeing her chatting with a Laribee player, Landry asks to talk to her.
 When the player turns aggressive, Landry punches him, prompting a brawl in the cafeteria between the Panthers and Laribee.
 When Tim confronts Laribee of urinating on their equipment, Donald restrains him, prompting a furious Eric to shove Donald against the wall, warning him to never touch any of his players ever again.

 Julie advises Landry on giving up on Tyra, but Landry refuses and decides to go to the dance to meet her.
 She finds Tyra alone, who apologizes for her behavior.
 She says that her feelings for him were very strong and she needs time to process everything.
 Landry is unconvinced, feeling tired of not knowing how to change her mind and leaves.
 At a party, Tim finds a drunk Julie with another boy, who tries to get her drunk to have sex with her.
 Tim intimidates the man into leaving, and gets Julie back home.
 As he puts her in bed, Eric walks in.
 Believing that Tim was trying to have sex with her, Eric angrily kicks him out of the house.